 The same logical error happens many times a day.
 In finance, people look retroactively at fund performance and make bold statements: “Wow, it returned great money!
 Why would you put your money anywhere else?”

 This might be true, but what are the chances of you investing in that one specific fund?
 How many dollars were invested that year?
 How many funds was that money funneled into?
-How many people pulled their money out early — or got scared when the market went south for a month?
+How many investors pulled out their money early, either for a small gain or for a loss?

 We also have rosy images of individuals who fit our perception of who should be successful.
 We remember valedictorians turned entrepreneurs, candidates turned elected officials, Olympians turned gold medalists.

-We make a big deal about how when a President was five year’s old he, too, enjoyed vanilla ice cream; we remember the heart warming stories of how someone said they were going to win, and then they did.
+We draw strange comparisons, like when a President was five years old he too enjoyed vanilla ice cream.
+We remember heart-warming stories of how someone said they were going to win, and then they did.

 Indeed, everyone who succeeds must believe it in his or her heart.
 But the counterfactual is not true: Everyone who believes they will succeed does not end up succeeding.